-New York City is one of the biggest, wildest cities in the world.
-So as you’d guess, it has some equally crazy numbers behind it.
-For one thing, the whole island of Manhattan, named New Amsterdam at the time, was bought from the Native Americans for just $12, which would be only about $1,000 in today’s money — less than you would pay for a car.
-Then the guy who bought the island gave it to his son, the Duke of York, for his 18th birthday.
-The overexcited Duke renamed it New York.
+New York City is one of the biggest, wildest cities in the world with some crazy numbers behind it.
+For one thing, the whole island of Manhattan, named New Amsterdam at the time, was bought from the Native Americans for just $12, which would be only about $1,000 in today’s money.
 Today the city has more than 8 million people who speak more than 800 languages, and who eat from 1,600 pizzerias.
 No building on the whole island of Manhattan is more than 8/10 of a mile from a subway station — and the nearest pizzeria might be closer.

 Wee ones: Most New York pizzas are circles.
 Hold your hands together so your fingers make a circle.